canonical/charm-relation-interfaces/interfaces/vault_kv/v0/README.md

 Provider expectations

-- Must provide the vault url
+- Is expected to provide the vault url
-- Must provide a key value mount, the mount name shall respect the following pattern: `charm-<requirer app>-<user provided suffix>`
+- Is expected to provide a key value mount, the mount name shall respect the following pattern: `charm-<requirer app>-<user provided suffix>`
-- Must create an approle restricted to the requiring unit's egress subnet.
+- Is expected to create an approle restricted to the requiring unit's egress subnet.
-- Must create a Juju secret containing a role-id and role-secret-id for each unit
+- Is expected to create a Juju secret containing a role-id and role-secret-id for each unit
-- Must provide the Juju secret ID in the relation data.
+- Is expected to provide the Juju secret ID in the relation data.

 ### Requirer

 Requirer expectations

-- Must provide a mount suffix
+- Is expected to provide a mount suffix
-- Must provide an egress subnet for each unit requiring access to the vault key value store.
+- Is expected to provide an egress subnet for each unit requiring access to the vault key value store.
   The unit's egress_subnet shall be used to restrict access to the secret backend.

 ## Relation Data